 - 8.6.6.1 Where off street parking is required, the City may develop and enforce design criteria and guidelines to provide for: - a.
 Safe vehicular access. - b.
-Pedestrian safety and convenience. - c.
+Pedestrian safety, convenience and accessibility. - c.
 Adequate lighting, signage and landscaping. - d.
 Controlled visual impact by appropriate location on the site. - 8.6.6.2 Parking should be located in a manner appropriate to the size of the site, the optimum relationship of the building to the street and convenient access for users as described in Section 8.6. - 8.6.6.3 Access points should be clearly visible and distinguishable, limited in number and designed in a manner that will minimize hazards to pedestrian and motor traffic in the immediate area.
-The City may require consolidation of adjacent parking areas to provide appropriate spacing of access points on arterial roads. - 8.6.6.4 Pedestrians should have a safe, well-lit, clear route from vehicle to building at all times of the year.
-Pedestrian connections to
+The City may require consolidation of adjacent parking areas to provide appropriate spacing of access points on arterial roads.

-- parking areas should be frequent and easily identified with clear directional signage.
-They should provide safe, well-lit and comfortable access.
+- 8.6.6.4 Pedestrians should have a safe, well-lit, clear route from vehicle to building at all times of the year.
+Safe, comfortable, accessible and barrier-free pedestrian points of access should be frequent and easily identified with clear directional signage.
 Larger developments should provide sitting areas for pedestrians awaiting pick-up. - 8.6.6.5 Parking areas are to be adequately landscaped in accordance with urban design guidelines.
 Parking areas should maintain distinct street edges through appropriate landscaping or structures.